cmuench/pacman-auto-update/README.md

 ## Installing

-For having automatic updates of the package, install from the [**Express Repository**](https://gitlab.com/es20490446e/express-repository/-/wikis/Manual-%F0%9F%94%96/Installing-%F0%9F%93%A5).
+For having automatic updates of this software itself, install from the [**Express Repository**](https://gitlab.com/es20490446e/express-repository/-/wikis/Manual-%F0%9F%94%96/Installing-%F0%9F%93%A5).

 Or if you prefer not having to add an extra repo, at the exprense of having to manually update the package, in the application **Terminal** enter: